 Like anywhere else, expectations for a new place are always unexpected.
 When venturing to Yosemite there a list of things to keep in mind:

-Cell Service – Cell Service is limited especially on the pass.
-Surprisingly I’ve had pretty great connection with Verizon in the valley
+- Cell Service – Cell Service is limited especially on the Tioga pass (highway 120) .
+Surprisingly I’ve had excellent connection with Verizon in the valley

 - Gas – There is no Gasoline in the park.
 Stations are just outside of the valley and in Lee Vining.
 Be cognizant of your gas situation.
 I recommend filling up before as prices skyrocket just outside the park